-If you’re planning on paying on a policy, for the next 20 or 30 years, wouldn’t you want to know how strong the ratings are of the life insurance company that you’re getting ready to hand your money over to for the next couple decades?
+If you’re planning on paying for a policy for the next 20 or 30 years, don’t you want to know how strong the ratings are for the life insurance company you’re handing your money to?
 One would think so.

 Yet people don’t do it.
 It doesn’t take much time to do some research and find out how solid the insurance company is.
 A simple Google search will yield you a wealth of information.

 These are only a few of the companies out there, but we want to make buying life insurance as quick as possible.

 Top Ten Life Insurance Companies in the United States

 Any best-of list is, by its nature, subjective, and that goes for my list of life insurance companies, too.
 There are so many really good insurance companies out there, there will always be varying opinions about which ones are the best.